All About Hazelnut Milk

 Why Choose Elmhurst?

 We want to stress that few hazelnut beverages on supermarket shelves remain loyal to their namesake.
 Bottling what’s grown on trees – in this case, hazelnuts’ natural flavors and nutrients – is no easy feat, but thankfully through Elmhurst’s HydroRelease™ method, we’re able to do just that.
-Among the current limited set of options, only Elmhurst’s Original and Unsweetened Hazelnut Milk offer a sincere plant-based alternative, allowing the hazelnut’s flavor profile and nutrient density to shine front and center.
+Unsweetened Hazelnut Milk offers a sincere plant-based alternative, allowing the hazelnut’s flavor profile and nutrient density to shine front and center.
 This is far superior to what any laboratory can achieve or concoct, and we want to render all glory back to the hazelnut itself.
 Elmhurst has simply found a way to capture and deliver the whole nut as you've never experienced before: in a glass.

 - Nutiva.
 Hazelnuts: 5 Facts About Filberts.
 2019; https://www.nutiva.com/kitchen/hazelnuts-filbert-facts/.
 Accessed July 5, 2019, 2019.

 - Wikipedia.
 Hazelnut.
 2019; https://en.wikipedia.org/wiki/Hazelnut.
 Accessed June 20, 2019, 2019.